 The fact that this sensational bit of "news" broke precisely in the midst of this and other more-embarassing-than-usual stories about Detroit's failings made for a perfect storm.
 All of the Detroit Big Three automakers were teetering on the brink of bankruptcy, Mayor Kilpatrick was in jail at the time while his dirty laundry continued to be aired daily, Detroit Public Schools announced it was deeper in debt than an average third-world country, and the City of Detroit itself also first publicized around that time that it too was dangerously close to bankruptcy.
 It was Detroit's darkest hour, which meant that more journalists than ever were paying attention to what was going on outside Cobo Hall than what was going on inside.
-That was the year that the term "parachute journalism" was coined, and if you recall it was also the year that Cobo Hall itself developed a pretty embarrassing roof leak during the Auto Show, further illustrating just how comprehensively decrepit Detroit was despite its many layers of lipstick.
+That was the year that the term "parachute journalism" was coined, the Packard Plant was pictured on the cover of TIME, and if you recall it was also the year that Cobo Hall itself developed a pretty embarrassing roof leak during the Auto Show, further illustrating just how comprehensively decrepit Detroit was despite its many layers of lipstick.

 People across the world—and more importantly, across America—were now thinking about Detroit in a serious sense, and not just for a few seconds.
 They were thinking about it for days.
 Weeks.
 And as the other scandals continued to unfurl, months and years.
 Every time one of the other issues was brought up, the image of the dead guy in the ice seemed to be brought back up again too.
 Detroit was the buzz-topic du jour, front and center in the world media spotlight—and it still is as I write this today, the five-year anniversary of the tragedy.
 It was a turning point in Detroit's history.